muzamal478/covid19-xray-detection/README.md

-# covid19-xray-detection
-A deep learning-based web app to detect COVID-19 using chest X-ray images.
-Built with Flask.

 # 🦠 COVID-19 Detection Using X-ray Images

 A machine learning-based web application built with **Flask** to detect COVID-19 using chest X-ray images.